RTEMS/rtems-docs/cpu_supplement/sparc.rst

 - MEC Device Specification

-Additionally, the SPARC RISC User’s Guide from Matra MHS documents the functionality of the integer and floating point units including the instruction set information.
+Additionally, the SPARC RISC User's Guide from Matra MHS documents the functionality of the integer and floating point units including the instruction set information.
 To obtain this document as well as ERC32 components and VHDL models